MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/inventory-setup.md

 ---
     title: Inventory Setup
-    description: As part of inventory management, you can set up inventory to assign item charges on purchases from foreign countries/regions based on weight or volume, and to use the same column for original and corrective postings:
+    description: As part of inventory management, you can set up inventory to assign item charges on purchases from foreign countries/regions based on weight or volume, and to use the same column for original and corrective postings.

     documentationcenter: ''
     author: SorenGP